leofds/notes/README.md

 ```
 git reset HEAD~1           # Move the HEAD and Index (Staging Area) to the back, Working Directory still has the changes
 git reset -soft HEAD~1     # Move only the HEAD to the previous commit
-git reset -hard HEAD~1     # Move the HEAD, Index and Working Directory to the back, although the commit still exists into repository, it is saved in the reflog
+git reset -hard HEAD~1     # Move the HEAD, Index, and Working Directory to the back, although the commit still exists in repository, it is saved in the reflog
 ```

 **Move the HEAD**